reascr/Multimodal_Painter_Attribution/README.md

 This repo contains code and data used for the final project in the class "Computational Cognitive Science II" for the MSc in IT and Cognition and the University of Copenhagen.

 #### data
-Contains the data used for training the models.
+This folder contains the data used for training the models.
 For this, a subsample of the SemArt data set was used (https://researchdata.aston.ac.uk/id/eprint/380/), including images and metadata (including descriptions pf the paintings, painter, title, timeframe, school, and type).
 Includes the unbalanced as well as the balanced data sets.

 #### data_preprocessing

 - ##### Data_Pipeline.ipynb:
-  Code to balance data set.
+  Code to invesitgate, clean, and balance data set.
 - ##### Get_ImageLIsts.ipynb
   Code to obtain ImageLists needed for Detectron2.
 - ##### Get_Visual_and_Joint_Features.ipynb